The Sony World Photography Awards 2021 Student competition is now closed.

 The Student competition rewards and showcases the work of the world’s most talented photography students.

 Open to academic institutions worldwide, students are challenged to submit a series of five to ten images responding to a particular brief.
-Ten shortlisted students are then chosen (one from each continent and four judges’ picks) and are flown to London to take part in exciting portfolios and photography masterclasses.
+Ten shortlisted students are then chosen (one from each continent and four judges’ picks)

 The ten shortlisted students are each given a Sony camera to shoot a new series of images to answer a second brief.
 From this work, one overall Student Photographer of the Year is chosen and receives €30,000 worth of Sony digital imaging equipment for his or her institution.